Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 Our Group

-Our business operates across public and private sectors, and we now directly employ over 3,800 people of more than 70 different nationalities, operating from over 200 locations across the UK.
+We now directly employ over 3,800 people of more than 70 different nationalities, operating from over 200 locations across the UK.
 Our service infrastructure allows us to “localise” service delivery and be a part of the communities we serve.

 Further business information can be found at: www.pinnaclegroup.co.uk.

 Pinnacle is heavily reliant on its people and supply chains in the delivery of services.
 We are also aware of our diverse customer base with a wide range of backgrounds and needs.
-Each business within the group is responsible for ensuring that they can demonstrate compliance with the Act by working to our Code of Conduct and Group policies and procedures.
+Each business within the Group is responsible for ensuring that they can demonstrate compliance with the Act by working to our Code of Conduct and Group policies and procedures.

 Due diligence across our business and supply chain